daniuher/nbgrader_custom/README.md

 2. A commandline window will appear.
 3. Select a name for the course.
 It doesn't matter what the names is.
 4. You will be asked if you want to download the assignments from our private repository.
 Choose *y*.
 Course ID will be required.
+You will be prompted for the username and password and if you are not a collaborator, you will not be able to clone the assignments.
+If you are a collaborator and managed to eneter your credentials wrong, you need to remove them from Control Panel > User Accounts > Credential Manager > Windows Credentials

 The created course root folder can be stored wherever on the computer, however the file hierarchy within the course root folder needs to remain unchannged and is to be followed. <br /> <br />